Tafmakura/arsol-wps-packet-system-styles-sync/README.md

 - Simple backup and migration process
 - Better code organization and maintainability

-### Plugin Distribution & Version Control
-Our snippet packets are packaged as standard WordPress plugins, offering powerful distribution and version control capabilities:
-- Distribute your snippet packets as standalone WordPress plugins
-- Install and update through the WordPress plugin directory or your own repository
-- Version control your snippets using Git or any other version control system
-- Share your snippet packets with clients or the community
-- Automatic updates through WordPress's built-in update system
-- Maintain different versions of your snippets for different environments
-- Track changes and roll back when needed
-- Package related snippets together for easy distribution

 ### Code Portability & Reusability
 One of the biggest advantages of our system is the ability to easily reuse code from various sources:
 - Copy and paste snippets directly from ChatGPT, Stack Overflow, or other plugins